yairchu/yairchu.github.io/site/posts/the-priv-idiom.md

 };
 ```

 No private methods are declared in the `.h` file.
-In this idiom they belong to the `Priv` subclass, declared in the `.cpp` file:
+According to this idiom they all belong to the `Priv` subclass, declared in the `.cpp` file:

 ```C++
 class SpamFilter::Priv : public SpamFilter